swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .python}

 With a large number of observations, this approach becomes unmanageable.
-What you really need is a way to store a list of values in a single variable.
+What you really need is a way to store a series of values in a single variable.
 Python provides a number of different formats, or data structures, to store collections of variables.
 The most basic data structure to store multiple values is a list.
-Here's how we can store daily temperature readings in a list.
+Here's one way can store daily temperature readings in a list.

 ~~~
 daily_temps = [63, 62, 60, 66, 58, 58, 60]